 Several studies have shown increased sperm quality when a man takes vitamin supplements for a prolonged period.
 This is especially true if the supplement contains vitamin C, zinc, and folic acid.
 Eating a balanced, healthy diet with plenty of fresh fruit and vegetables, along with good quality proteins and healthy oils, has also been shown to improve fertility in men.

-Interestingly, most of the sperm found in a man’s ejaculate are actually abnormal, even in men with normal fertility.
+Interestingly, most of the sperm found in a man’s ejaculate is actually abnormal, even in men with normal fertility.
 This is a case where the body is focused on quantity rather than quality.

 One of the first investigations done by a fertility doctor is a semen analysis.
 This is done by the man masturbating and collecting the semen into a sterile container.
 You can produce the sample at the clinic in a special room or at home if you live close by.
 The clinic will supply you with a container and sperm safe lubrication and so don't use any household products or this may affect the results.